magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/bindings.md

 app/code/Magento/PageBuilder/view/adminhtml/web/ts/js/binding/sortable.ts
 ```

-The options in this binding are passed through the jQuery UI sortable instance.
+The options in this binding are passed to the jQuery UI sortable instance.
 All options and their descriptions are available on the jQuery UI site: http://api.jqueryui.com/sortable/.

-Within PageBuilder, we use the `sortable` binding to pass preview-component options to the drag-and-drop binding.
+Within Page Builder, we use the `sortable` binding to pass preview-component options to the drag-and-drop binding.
 We bind multiple options and events to the `sortable` instance so we can correctly respond to user actions when dragging and dropping content.
 Configuration and usage of the `sortable` binding can be seen in the Preview component:

 Example Configuration:
 ```